-The Western Colorado Botanical Gardens connect visitors with the beauty of Colorado River Basins and Plateau by providing opportunities for education, science, conservations and community events.
+The Western Colorado Botanical Gardens connects visitors with the beauty of the Colorado River Basins and Plateau by providing opportunities for education, science, conservation and community events.

 The WCBG is home to an Herb Garden, Cactus Garden, Rose Garden and Orchid Display that are maintained by local gardening organizations.
 The WCBG maintains several other gardens including the Childrens Secret Garden, Shozan-en, Celebration Plaza, Community Garden and the lovely public gardens that surround our buildings.
 As the WCBG grows, more gardens will be developed.